Contents

 Reason codes

-A top-up can return these reason codes as a rejected outcome:
+A topUp can return one reason code as a rejected outcome:

 CodeWhen